Commercial Whale Watching & Paddle Tour Licensing Program

 How often should I renew my license?
 Commercial whale watching licenses expire at midnight on December 31st of the calendar year for which they are issued.
 Licenses may be renewed annually upon application and payment of the applicable license fees.

 Do I need to take a training?
 Yes.
-All business, operator, and kayak guide license holders must complete annual training from the department on marine mammals, distances on the water, impacts of whale watching on marine mammals, and southern resident killer whale-related rules and reporting.
+All commercial whale watching business, paddle tour business, operator, and paddle guide license holders must complete annual training from the department on marine mammals, distances on the water, impacts of whale watching on marine mammals, and SRKW-related rules and reporting.

 How are the rules enforced?
 WDFW recognizes that commercial whale watching operators are deeply invested in the recovery of Southern Residents and take measures to support their survival seriously.
 WDFW Enforcement officers routinely do on-the-water patrols to help keep people — and wildlife — safe and can issue fines or criminal citations for commercial operators violating these rules.
 Please reach out to WDFW Enforcement or Department staff with questions.

 How did the department develop the rules for commercial whale watching of SRKW?
-These rules represent a year-long process with guidance from WDFW's Commercial Whale Watching Licensing Program Advisory Committee, an intergovernmental coordination group and an independent science panel.
+The original suite of rules in WAC 220-460 represent a year-long process with guidance from WDFW's Commercial Whale Watching Licensing Program Advisory Committee, an intergovernmental coordination group and an independent science panel.
 In addition to the State Environmental Policy Act (SEPA) process, the rules were also informed by reports summarizing the science and analyzing economic impacts on small businesses.
 The Commission also received input from more than 4,000 commenters on the draft rules.
-More information is available on our rule making web page
+More information is available on the 2020 rule making web page.
+Subsequent updates to the rules were informed by legislation and rigorous adaptive management analyses.

 Resources